Albrecht Höhler: Imprisonment and assassination

 Höhler first fled to Prague, but then returned to Berlin, where he was arrested.

-On September 26, 1930, Höhler was convicted of manslaughter and sentenced to six years and one month imprisonment at Wohlau Prison.
-After the seizure of power by the Nazi Party, Höhler was transferred to a Gestapo prison in Berlin, allegedly to interrogate him about a retrial.
-He demanded to be returned to Wohlau.
+On 26 September 1930, Höhler was convicted of manslaughter and sentenced to six years and one month imprisonment at Wohlau Prison.
+Höhler's compatriots were sentenced to prison terms ranging from four months to six years for aiding in manslaughter.
+Elisabeth Salm, who was defended by Hilde Benjamin, was initially charged with aiding and abetting as well, but was ultimately sentenced to 18 months imprisonment.

-On September 20, 1933, Höhler was taken on the orders of SA-Gruppenführer Karl Ernst by three detectives, including SA member Willi Schmidt.
+On 11 August 1933, Höhler was transferred to Berlin by the new Nazi administration for interrogation at the Reich Security Main Office on Prinz-Albrecht-Straße.
+On 20 September 1933, it was reported that Höhler was transported back towards Lower Silesia, allegedly to be returned to prison.
+In reality, the transport had been rerouted under orders of SA-Gruppenführer Karl Ernst.
+Besides the three prison officers in charge of the transfer, also involved were SS-members Rudolf Diels and Richard Fiedler, and SA-members Prince August Wilhelm of Prussia, Walter von Mohrenschildt, Willi Schmidt, and Willi Markus.
 He was transferred from the police prison at Alexanderplatz on the basis of a Gestapo signed delivery order.
 Near Potsdamer Platz, several more vehicles approached the prisoner van.
-The vehicle column drove towards Frankfurt on the Oder.
+The vehicle column drove towards Frankfurt an der Oder.

 About 12 km from Frankfurt, the column stopped.
 Höhler was ordered to leave the transport and was led by a group of at least eight people away from the road to a nearby forest.
 There, Gruppenführer Ernst gave a short speech, in which he condemned Höhler to death as the murderer of Horst Wessel.
 Höhler was then shot by several of those present near the Berlin-Frankfurt Chaussee.
-The body was barely buried on the spot.
+The body was barely buried on the spot, with his remains found in August 1934.